 So what is horopito?

-The main biologically active constituent of Horopito is known as polygodial. which is a component of the “hot taste” and exhibits significant anti-fungal and antibacterial activity.
+The main biologically active constituent of Horopito is known as polygodial, a component of the “hot taste” and exhibits significant anti-fungal and antibacterial activity.

 Most importantly, it tastes great!
 Is a great alternative to having black pepper on the table.

-Perfect for a AIP (Auto Immune Protocol diet), Paleo, BBQ lovers and budding chefs, also a great talking point!
+Perfect for an Auto Immune Protocol diet, Paleo, BBQ lovers and budding chefs, also a great talking point!